 This year I came to the mountain alone.
 There is peace here in the White Mountains.
 Ashley and I experienced it a couple of years ago just wading in the cold waters of the Ellis River.
 It was time I needed to get away from visiting doctors and spending hours online researching the best course of treatment for my cancer.
 I needed peace and I found it riding in the mountains and, yes, wading in the river again.

 There aren’t many words harder to hear than “you’ve got cancer.”
 Your world just stops and one must find a way to get it going and back on track.
 I knew my fitness level couldn’t be where I wanted it to be.
 I actually had an e.Coli infection, possibly for months, leading up to the cancer diagnosis.

 My time up the mountain no longer mattered.
 Just being here was a victory.

 I came a few days early just to spend time in the mountains.
-On Wednesday I hoped to ride a 65 mile loop around the circumference of Mount Washington.
+On Wednesday I hoped to ride a 65-mile loop around the circumference of Mount Washington.
 Imagine that.
 Using the roads around Mount Washington, including some dirt roads, it still takes 65 miles to drive around its base.
-Instead, weather prevented that and I rode Hurricane Mountain Road instead.
+Instead, the weather prevented that and I rode Hurricane Mountain Road instead.